-Delightfully sweet with a delicate crisp bite, Banana Lumpia [Filipino Turon] is one of the easiest desserts you will ever make.
+Delightfully sweet with a delicate crisp bite, Banana Lumpia (Filipino Turon) is one of the easiest desserts you will ever make.
 Ready to eat in less than 10 minutes.

 We were first introduced to this traditional Filipino dessert at this fruit stand in Kahuku, Oahu.
 Mr. B and I took each took a bite, and even as our mouths were still chewing, our eyes were saying, “we are definitely going to learn how to make these!”

 Banana Lumpia is also known as Filipino Turon.
 Our approach to making these sweet, crispy banana rolls is a simple, easy one.
 More complex recipes, endemic to Filipino street cuisine, may include jackfruit or other fruits, as well as a caramelized glaze.

 ★ Bananas: Use sweet baby bananas if you can find them, but regular bananas will work just fine.

 If you want to make a more authentic turon, look for fresh or frozen Saba bananas (Filipino cooking bananas), which are available at most Asian supermarkets.

 ★ Lumpia Wrappers: The hardest part about making banana lumpia is buying the lumpia wrappers.
 You can find them in the refrigerated section of just about any Asian market, and in many supermarkets as well.